apigovau/api-descriptions/abs/DataApi.md

 ```

-**data**
+#### **data**

 The main part of the message containing observations and structural information
 -	datasets - an array of dataSet objects.
 This is where the observations (i.e. the actual numbers) will be.
--	structure - contains the information needed to interpret the observations, such as the list of dimensions, attributes and annotations.
+-	structure - contains the information needed to interpret the observations, such as lists of dimensions, attributes and annotations.

 **structure**